incite v. to provoke, encourage, stimulate.

 If you submit a comment and are presented with a message explaining that it will be moderated, this means it has been automatically flagged as spam by Akismet.
 Please contact email@example.com in a timely fashion to have your comment manually approved.

 Finally, while ad hominem arguments might be acceptable, personal attacks are definitely not.
+This includes any comments that DI in its sole discretion considers to be racist, sexist, homophobic or similarly not conducive to sensible and polite debate.

 Facts are important.
 It is DomainIncite policy to correct any errors of fact when we become aware of them.